iwanariy/SortedSafeConfigParser/README.md

 ## Get Started
-Usage is almost same as Safeconfigparser.
+Usage is almost same as SafeConfigParser.
 Specify argument "sort=True" in order to sort output ini file.

 ```python